Jokerit FC (2012): Achievements

-FC Jokerit have won their domestic league, Tali Halli TN, once.
-They have not achieved any league cup silverware.
-They first competed in the Finnish Suomen Cup in the 2014/2015 season, reaching the 3rd round.
-They have reached the 3rd round of the Finnish Suomen Cup twice, losing to FC Viikingit II 1-5 the first time, and to Toolon Wesa 0-2 the second time.
+Jokerit FC first competed in the Finnish Cup in the 2014/2015 season, reaching the 3rd round.
+They have reached the third round of the Finnish Cup twice, losing to FC Viikingit II 1-5 the first time, and to Töölön Wesa 0-2 the second time.
+In 2026, they reached the fourth round in which they played against HIFK, a notable rival of Jokerit in ice hockey.
+The match attracted a record attendance of 2457 viewers.
+HIFK won the match 0-5.